benidevo/securetrust-bank/README.md

 2. Notification Service: Handles sending verification codes and notifications to users via email.
 3. Bank Account Service: Manages the creation of bank accounts, sets initial transaction limits, and processes account upgrades.
 4. Transaction Service: Handles sending and receiving money between bank accounts, enforces transaction limits, and manages transaction history.
+5. File Upload Service: This microservice is responsible for handling file uploads within the application.
+It provides the functionality to securely upload files, store them in a storage system, and retrieve them when needed.

 ## Features